xh/toolbox/README.md

 URL must be registered with Auth0 as a valid OAuth callback URL.
 Either Lee or Anselm can update our Auth0 config accordingly.

-## Developing with HTTPS on `xh.io` domain

-It can be useful to run Toolbox locally with HTTPS enabled and on a sub-domain of `xh.io`, especially when testing OAuth, CORS, or cookie dependent features.
-Follow these steps to run with HTTPS on the `toolbox-local.xh.io:3000` domain:

-1. Add this entry to your dev machine's `hosts` file: `127.0.0.1 toolbox-local.xh.io`
-2. Start the Grails server with the additional VM options below.
-The referenced files are self-signed certs commited to the repo for local dev purposes.
-    ```
-    -Dserver.ssl.enabled=true
-    -Dserver.ssl.certificate=classpath:local-dev/toolbox-local.xh.io-self-signed.crt
-    -Dserver.ssl.certificate-private-key=classpath:local-dev/toolbox-local.xh.io-self-signed.key
-    -Dserver.ssl.trust-certificate=classpath:local-dev/toolbox-local.xh.io-self-signed.ca.crt
-    ```
-3. Visit `https://toolbox-local.xh.io:8080/ping` in your browser to proceed past the SSL warning for API calls.
-4. Start the GUI with the `startWithHoistSecure` npm script.
-Go to `https://toolbox-local.xh.io:3000/app/` in your browser and proceed past the SSL warning.

 ## Wrapper project for Toolbox + Hoist development

 A special project / directory structure can be useful for developing Toolbox alongside the Hoist